osteele/kana-game/README.md

-# Kana Learning Game
+# Kana Fall

-An interactive game for learning Japanese hiragana characters.
+An interactive game for learning Japanese kana characters.
 The game presents falling kana characters that players must guide to the correct romanization at the bottom of the screen.

 ## Features